JohnnyXavier/johnnyxavier.github.io/_posts/gnu_linux/2021-04-11-gnu-linux-update-alternatives.md

 ---
 title: using `update-alternatives` to manage multiple versions of an executable
-excerpt: This note is about using `update-alternatives` tool to obtain fine-grained information about an ELF file
+excerpt: This note is about using `update-alternatives` command to switch between version of a binary or to select a related command among many options.
 sidebar:
   title: "/Gnu_Linux"
   nav: sidebar-gnu_linux